 I write on behalf of the 17 members of the Forum Fisheries Agency in my capacity as the Chair of the Forum Fisheries Committee.
-I am pleased to attach a draft proposal to establish special management arrangements for a number of high seas areas that are completely or partially enclosed by Exclusive Economic Zones.
+I am pleased to attach a revision of the proposal that we submitted last year to establish special management arrangements for a number of high seas areas that are completely or partially enclosed by Exclusive Economic Zones.